 Drive to Dunvegan Castle (it’s about 30 minutes from Portree) and explore the castle plus grounds.
 If you have only had three days you could now drive back to Glasgow or Edinburgh (it’s about five hours to Glasgow from here or five hours + 20 minutes to Edinburgh).
 If you have enough time you can actually stay in the grounds of Dunvegan Castle!
 There are five gorgeously refurbished cottages in the grounds, although only three that I would personally pick to stay in.
 However, you can only stay here for a minimum of three nights.
 But hey, if you’ve got the time and money, I would totally do it!
-Staying at the cottages also gives you complimentary admission to the castle when it’s open, and you can enjoy the ground when the day visitors have all left.
+Staying at the cottages also gives you complimentary admission to the castle when it’s open, and you can enjoy the grounds when the day visitors have all left.
 These are the three cottages I would want to stay in:

 - Laundry Cottage: What was once the castle’s laundry, this cottage has views up to the castle from the front door, and is also right by the Loch, near where the seal cruises leave from!